Summary:

 Rick Archer: Yes.
 When you soon as you said receiving, I was thinking yes, ‘from source’, that’s very good, you got to make sure that’s in the process.

 Anita Moorjani: Exactly.
 And you really do.
 And if it means building practices every day, where you can get replenished and rejuvenated, then you have to do it.
-And very often I get people arguing with me and saying, ‘Oh, but I don’t have time and I have to I have kids and I have this going on and I have my job.’
-And I say Yeah, but you will get depleted if you don’t allow yourself to receive if you don’t make time to recharge your batteries.
-And you have to do things whether it’s like soak in a bathtub or meditate or go for a walk in nature or listen to music or, you know, do whatever it is that recharges you go watch a movie, go out with friends go laugh and have dinner with people you love.
+And very often I get people arguing with me and saying, “Oh, but I don’t have time and I have to I have kids and I have this going on and I have my job.”
+And I say “Yeah, but you will get depleted if you don’t allow yourself to receive, if you don’t make time to recharge your batteries.
+And you have to do things whether it’s like soak in a bathtub or meditate or go for a walk in nature or listen to music or do whatever it is that recharges you go watch a movie, go out with friends go laugh and have dinner with people you love.
 But you have to do it and you have to do it consciously do something every day.
 Don’t let it be something like, ‘Oh, after I have finished everything and done everything I can for everyone else, then I will take care of me.’
 No, don’t do that.
-Because that was the mistake I made.
-And when people argue with me and say no, but I don’t have time and you don’t understand I have to pay the bills and I have to work so that I can put food on the table.
-And I say look, ‘It’ll be even worse if your body starts to tell you if your body starts to show symptoms, telling you that you need to take care of yourself, don’t wait until your body does that.
-So please don’t, you know, so please stop arguing for in favor of continuing to live the life that you’re not liking.’
-You know, so and a lot of people do that.
-They’re like living this life that they don’t like, there’s, they’re struggling, they’re tired, they’re, they don’t have enough money, and then when, when people say that, that, you know, you need to take time out, you need to take care of yourself, you need to connect with your higher self, immediately, they start arguing with you and saying, ‘I can’t do that I don’t have time at all.’
-And I and I always say to them, ‘You’re arguing for living that life that you don’t like.’
+Because that was the mistake I made.”
+And when people argue with me and say “no, but I don’t have time and you don’t understand I have to pay the bills and I have to work so that I can put food on the table”, I say “look, it’ll be even worse if your body starts to show symptoms, telling you that you need to take care of yourself, don’t wait until your body does that.
+So please stop arguing for in favor of continuing to live the life that you’re not liking.”
+And a lot of people do that.
+They’re living this life that they don’t like, they’re struggling, they’re tired, they don’t have enough money, and then when people say that you need to take time out, you need to take care of yourself, you need to connect with your higher self, immediately, they start arguing with you and saying, “I can’t do that I don’t have time at all.”
+And I and I always say to them, “You’re arguing for living that life that you don’t like.”

-Rick Archer: Yeah, back, when I used to teach meditation if people said, I don’t have time, I would say that time has you.
+Rick Archer: Yeah.
+Back when I used to teach meditation if people said, “I don’t have time”, I would say “then time has you”.

 Anita Moorjani: And the more you say you don’t have time, the more it means you need to do this.
 Yeah, and it doesn’t necessarily have to take half your day.
-I mean, you can do things that are very rejuvenating in a short amount of time, you know, little meditation, a little of some of the things you mentioned, it’s kind of like, let’s say, you’re gonna go shopping all day, and you need money, well, it only takes a few minutes to go to the bank and get a bunch of money.
+I mean, you can do things that are very rejuvenating in a short amount of time.
+A little meditation, a little of some of the things you mentioned, it’s kind of like, let’s say, you’re gonna go shopping all day, and you need money, well, it only takes a few minutes to go to the bank and get a bunch of money.
 And then you can spend hours in the market with the money you got.
 So that’s just a metaphor.
-Yeah

 Anita Moorjani: Exactly.
 And you become much more efficient.
-When your batteries are recharged when you take the time to regroup, recharge, you also become more intuitive, when you take time out.
+When your batteries are recharged, when you take the time to regroup, recharge, you also become more intuitive, when you take time out.
 When you’re just doing doing doing and busy just getting things done, you lose your intuition.

 Rick Archer: Yeah.

-Anita Moorjani: Because your space your headspace is so full, the intuition, the downloads, there’s no space for them to reach you.
+Anita Moorjani: Because your headspace is so full, the intuition, the downloads, there’s no space for them to reach you.
 So the more that you can take gaps of time, the more intuitive you become.

 Rick Archer: Yeah.
 And actually, on that point, if you’ve lost your intuitive sense of the right course of action, you might spend half your day doing something that turns out to be a total waste of time.
-You know?

 Anita Moorjani: Yeah, exactly.
-Exactly.
-And maybe, and the thing is that if you don’t take that time out to recharge, and to connect with your intuition, you could have an amazing opportunity that is trying to knock on your door, but you’re just not seeing it because you’re so busy, busy busy, getting things done and getting things off your plate.
+And the thing is that if you don’t take that time out to recharge, and to connect with your intuition, you could have an amazing opportunity that is trying to knock on your door, but you’re just not seeing it because you’re so busy, busy busy, getting things done and getting things off your plate.

 Anita Moorjani: Yeah, absolutely.
-And possibly they were born with, you know, with those qualities, but those qualities were varied.
-So I’m not because I’m not actually a psychologist or anyone, like, for example, Elaine Aaron, I’ve never actually studied whether people are born with these traits, whether it’s nature or nurture.
+And possibly they were born with those qualities, but those qualities were varied.
+So because I’m not actually a psychologist or anyone, like, for example, Elaine Aaron, I’ve never actually studied whether people are born with these traits, whether it’s nature or nurture.
 So I don’t know that for sure.
-So it could be that people turn around but an empath per se going back to just purely empaths as the way that Elaine Aaron and Judith Orloff explain ’empaths’, it’s a trait where you absorb the emotions of other people.
-So that’s a separate thing, at least I think, from say, the people whose lives have turned around because one of the things I do believe to what you’re saying, I completely agree with you.
-Like for example, I believe that in every, let’s say, prison structure, there are probably a ton of people there who regret everything they did you know, even in the highest security prison filled with murderers, I bet you there are a lot of people in there with who if they received the right amount of love and nurturing would never have chosen the life they chose.
+So it could be that people turn around, but an empath per se ,going back to just purely empaths as the way that Elaine Aaron and Judith Orloff explain empaths, it’s a trait where you absorb the emotions of other people.
+So that’s a separate thing, at least I think, from say, the people whose lives have turned around.
+Because one of the things I do believe to what you’re saying, I completely agree with you.
+Like for example, I believe that in every let’s say prison structure, there are probably a ton of people there who regret everything they did.
+Even in the highest security prison filled with murderers, I bet you there are a lot of people in there who if they received the right amount of love and nurturing would never have chosen the life they chose.
 And so when they get an awakening, it turns them around.
 I truly believe that.
 I believe everybody deserves a second chance.
-Everybody deserves a second chance.
 So everything you’re saying, 100%, I’m with you.
 And I agree with you.
 Everybody can turn around in that sense.
-But if we’re talking strictly about empaths, the way that I discovered from Elaine Aaron and Judith Orloff, it seems it’s something you’re innately either born with or not and it’s this, it’s this inclination, it’s like basically, the way they describe it is that an empath is a sponge.
+But if we’re talking strictly about empaths, the way that I discovered from Elaine Aaron and Judith Orloff, it seems it’s something you’re innately either born with or not and it’s this inclination, it’s like basically, the way they describe it is that an empath is a sponge.
 And as a sponge, they cannot differentiate their energy and their emotions from the other person’s energy or emotions.
-So I guess if I take their description, and so I related to it myself because this is why I wrote the book.
-It’s because when I discovered when somebody said to me, you’re an empath, because they saw I was struggling with something and they said, Oh, you, I think you’re an empath.
+So I guess I take their description, and so I related to it myself, because this is why I wrote the book.
+It’s because when somebody saw I was struggling with something and they said, “Oh, I think you’re an empath.”
 And I went and looked it up.
-And I was like, Whoa, I am, oh, my God.
-Now I understand.
-So these people who have the turnaround that we’re talking about, who woke up to love, they’re not necessarily empaths, per se, they just woke up to something to Enlightenment to suddenly realizing, Oh, my God, like can be different.
+And I was like, “Whoa, I am, oh, my God.
+Now I understand.”
+So these people who have the turnaround that we’re talking about, who woke up to love, they’re not necessarily empaths, per se, they just woke up to something, to enlightenment, to suddenly realizing, “Oh, my God, like can be different.”
 An Empath very specifically, is somebody who, when you’re in a room, you absorb the energies of everyone around you.
 So if you’re in a room of people who are feeling depressed, you can walk away feeling depressed, and not understanding why you’re feeling depressed.
 But it’s because you’ve just picked up the energy of everybody in the room.
-And that, from what I’ve read is something that you either are or you aren’t.
-That I know for sure that I am, but I can’t answer whether it’s something that people can cultivate or not.
+And that, from what I’ve read, is something that you either are or you aren’t.
+I know for sure that I am, but I can’t answer whether it’s something that people can cultivate or not.
 But I know that I have been for my entire life.
-But I didn’t know I was and because and because I discovered that it was a thing.
-I was like, ‘Oh, my God, I didn’t know that was a thing as being an empath.’
+But I didn’t know I was, and because when I discovered that it was a thing, I was like, “Oh, my God, I didn’t know there was such a thing as being an empath.”
 And why I said it was a six sensory thing is because for an empath, the emotions, the energy of other people is real.
 It’s a real thing.
-They can actually feel it as clearly as they can see things touch things.
-That’s kind of so I’m glad you brought up what you did, because it allowed me to clarify this.
-And from my understanding, some people are wired that way, or they aren’t so and so I realized that it was because I’m wired that way, that I even got sick in the first place.
+They can actually feel it as clearly as they can see things, touch things.
+So I’m glad you brought up what you did, because it allowed me to clarify this.
+And from my understanding, some people are wired that way, or they aren’t, and so I realized that it was because I’m wired that way, that I even got sick in the first place.

 Rick Archer: That’s good.
 Yeah